aksommerville/fullmoon4/README.md

 # Full Moon

-Non-violent adventure game where the witch has to find and kill the werewolf.
+Mostly-non-violent adventure game where the witch has to find and kill the werewolf.

-I mean "non-violent" in a pretty loose sense.
-Because there is definitely a werewolf-slaying involved.

 Full release 29 September 2023, the first full moon of autumn.